 Anyone who works in a laboratory in a technical capacity is defined as a laboratory worker, whether the person is a faculty member, student, intern, visiting scholar, or volunteer.

 Individuals must adhere to biological safety practices and techniques.
-This includes working with potentially biohazardous material with the appropriate containment and personal protective equipment (PPE) as directed by the supervisor and PI.
+This includes working with potentially biohazardous material with the appropriate containment and personal protective equipment (PPE) as directed by the PI and Supervisor.
 Laboratory workers are the most critical element in maintaining a safe working environment.
 Each person is responsible for his/her own safety and that of co-workers.
 Adherence to the MSU and laboratory-specific biosafety practices and procedures in the conduct of laboratory duties, is essential to maintain a safe working environment.

 The laboratory worker’s responsibilities include: